owncloud-archive/design/app_admin/DOCUMENTATION.rst

 Figure 6 – Quick enable/disable
 -------------------------------

-To quickly enable or disable apps, an icon appears upon hovering over an app’s tile.
-In this case, the disable icon is displayed because the app is enabled.
+To quickly enable or disable apps, an icon and label appears upon hovering over an app’s tile.
+In this case, both instances are shown.

 Figure 7 – App market
 ---------------------